ujwalvinay/Payment-Website/README.md

 </h1>
 </div>

-This is a simple webpage for a payment system using HTML, CSS and Bootstrap.
+This is a simple website for a payment system using HTML, CSS and Bootstrap.
 The design is inspired from [@nola_tjan164](https://www.instagram.com/nola_tjan164/)
 ## Table of contents

 - [Overview](#overview)